shanilamalesa/ussd-assignment/README.md

 - How ON CONFLICT works in PostgreSQL for upsert operations
 - How to trace data across tables using session IDs
 - How to add new columns to existing tables using ALTER TABLE

+## Day 4 - Internationalisation and UX Improvements

+### What was built
+- Added a language selection screen at the start of every session so users can choose English, Kiswahili, or Español
+- Built an i18n helper (messages.js) that returns the correct translation for each language using t(lang, key)
+- Added a help command (press 4) accessible from every screen that shows a support contact number
+- Added error handling so any server crash returns a friendly END message instead of a network error
+- Tracked session abandon rate using a ussd_drops table — logs which state a user was in when their session timed out
+- Wrote a ux-audit.md from a farmer's perspective on a Nokia 105

+### What I learned
+- How to build a multilingual USSD app using an i18n helper
+- How to make a command (help) work from every screen by checking it before any state logic
+- How to track when users abandon sessions and which step they dropped at
+- Why error handling must return END in uppercase for AT to display the message correctly